drocheam/optrace/docs/source/details/color.rst

 ensure they fall within the target gamut.
 Alternatively, a fixed rescaling factor (within the range 0 to 1) can be supplied via the :python:`chroma_scale` parameter.
 This allows for consistent scaling, which can be beneficial when comparing different images.
 In the adaptive scaling scenario, an additional :python:`L_th` parameter can be specified.
-This parameter represents a relative luminance threshold: Colors with luminance below this threshold are excluded from the calculation of the scaling factor.
+This parameter represents a relative luminance threshold: colors with luminance below this threshold are excluded from the calculation of the scaling factor.
 This can be useful for disregarding dark but saturated image regions that might otherwise influence the overall chroma scaling.
 For more detailed information, refer to :ref:`usage_color`.